Xavier Naidoo: Career

-Born and raised in Mannheim, West Germany, to South African parents of South African Indian, Telugu, German and Irish descent, Naidoo worked in several jobs in the food and music industries before relocating to the United States in the early 1990s, where he released his first full-length English-language album Seeing Is Believing under his stage name Kobra in 1994.
+While in school, Naidoo joined Celebration Gospel Choir, a gospel music group, and Just 4 Music, a regional band.
+After graduating Realschule and training as a cook, he worked as a bouncer and swimsuit model.
+After relocating to the United States, Naidoo released his first full-length English-language album Seeing Is Believing under his stage name Kobra in 1994.
+Between 1995 and 1998, he also acted in several musicals.
 He currently resides in Heidelberg in his native Germany.

 After working as a backing vocalist for the Rödelheim Hartreim Projekt and 3P label mates Sabrina Setlur and Illmat!c, Naidoo released his first German-language album Nicht von dieser Welt in 1998, for which he won an ECHO Award and an MTV Europe Music Award.
 Selling more than one million copies in total, it produced six singles, including "Seine Straßen" and "Sie sieht mich nicht", the latter of which served as the theme song for Astérix & Obélix Take on Caesar (1999).
 After his highly publicized departure from 3P, his third studio album Zwischenspiel – Alles für den Herrn was released in 2002.
 It spawned the top five hit singles "Wo willst du hin?" and "Abschied nehmen" and led to a collaboration with Wu-Tang Clan member and producer RZA, with whom he released his first number-one single "Ich kenne nichts (das so schön ist wie du)" in 2003.